spacetx/starfish/docs/source/getting_started/data_model/index.rst

 bringing the physical coordinates along for the ride.
 This duality will pervade the remainder of the documentation.

-#TODO ambrosejcarr add an image of a field of view's coordinates

 Next Steps
 ----------